Environmental assessment tools

 Accessing the environmental assessment tools

-There are five versions of the environmental assessment tools available according to which setting you would like to explore.
+There are now six versions of the environmental assessment tools available, according to which setting you would like to explore.

 - Care home assessment tool